 The good news is: not everyone who has TMJ will develop osteoarthritis.
 In fact, the vast majority of my patients with common TMJ disorders do not.
 I often see the signs of arthritis in patients who don’t recall ever suffering from a problem related to jaw arthritis.
 This suggests that our TM joints have a tremendous adaptive capacity and even when injured or persistently overworked, healing and adaptive changes can occur.

 If you think (or know) you have jaw joint arthritis and associated symptoms, there’s an excellent chance, with proper treatment, your symptoms can be diminished and the progression of the disease reduced.
 Treatment can include non-steroidal anti-inflammatory medications, short-term oral steroids, injections of steroid in the joints, and the elimination and/or control of the behaviors that have overworked your TMJs.
 Bite plates (also called oral appliances, tooth protectors, and night guards) are often used to protect your joints while you sleep.
 For some, injections of lubricating substances such as hyaluronic acid are helpful over the short term.
 Only in extreme cases is joint surgery necessary.

 Happily, it is rare for TMJ osteoarthritis to advance to such a degree that it causes disabling pain and jaw function limitations.
 With careful assessment and the proper treatment strategies, getting better is predictably successful.

-If you’ve been suffering with a TMJ disorder and are concerned it’s processing, it’s time to seek a professional assessment from an experienced Orofacial Pain Specialist.
+If you’ve been suffering from a TMJ disorder and are concerned it is progressing, it’s time to seek a professional assessment from an experienced Orofacial Pain Specialist.
 To find one in your area, hop on over to the website of the American Academy of Orofacial Pain and look for a specialist with Diplomate status.

 Live or work in New York City or on Long Island?
 You can schedule a consultation with me here or call 212-265-0110.